bast/data-visualization/slides.md

 ## 2 take-home messages

-### Avoid tools that cannot be automated/scripted
+### Prefer tools that can be automated/scripted

-- It may cause you the last minute trouble.
+- If data or requirements change, somebody will have to update figures.

-- Stay away from tools where plots can only be modified manually by pointing and clicking.
+- Automation makes it a bit easier.

 ### Optimize for comprehension and accessibility